ExtremeNetworksSA/XIQ_CSV_Rename/readme.md

 ```
 --external
 ```
-This flag will allow you to create the locations and assign the devices to locations on an XIQ account you are an external user on.
-After logging in with your XIQ credentials the script will give you a numeric option of each of the XIQ instances you have access to.
+This flag will enable you to execute this script on an XIQ account where you are an external user.
+After logging in with your XIQ credentials, the script will give you a numeric option of each of the XIQ instances you have access to.
 Choose the one you would like to use.

 You can add the flag when running the script.
 ```